Ed.S. in Educational Leadership

 Admission Process

-Complete applications will be reviewed by the Graduate Admissions Committee.
-Once a decision has been made the application will be forwarded to The Graduate School for final administrative processing.
-Please note that the application review process will begin at the close of the application deadline and not before.
+Complete applications will be reviewed by the Graduate Admissions Committee and the Department Head.
+Once the department recommendation has been made, the application will be forwarded to The Graduate School for a final decision.
+Please note that the application review process will begin at the close of the application deadline.

 Contact Information